 Poles.

-These poles remain erect, immutable, silent custodians of the civilization they sustain.
-They vibrate with electricity, yet their role is rendered inconspicuous, their existence subsumed into the background of daily life.
-Their rigid forms stretch skyward, yearning toward the infinite, yet they remain anchored to the earth—indispensable, yet disregarded; ever-functioning, yet unseen.
+These poles remain upright, immutable, silent keepers of the civilization they sustain.
+They vibrate with electricity, yet their role fades into the background of everyday life.
+Their rigid forms stretch skyward, yearning toward the infinite, yet they remain anchored to the earth, indispensable, yet disregarded; ever-functioning, yet unseen.

-Timeless, impassive, indifferent to recognition, they occupy a liminal space between necessity and oblivion.
-They have no eyes, yet they bear witness to the ceaseless passage of time.
-They have no ears, yet they absorb the murmurs of the village that encircles them, unconscious of their silent vigil.
-They are neither abandoned nor cherished—present, yet estranged.
+Timeless, impassive, indifferent to recognition, they exist in a space between necessity and oblivion.
+They have no eyes, yet they witness the steady flow of time.
+They have no ears, yet they absorb the sounds of the village that encircles them, unconscious of their silent watch.
+They are neither abandoned nor valued, present, yet distant.

-This work interrogates the paradox of visibility and erasure—how something can be vital yet imperceptible, functional yet forsaken in thought.
-These poles, once emblems of progress, now endure in quiet isolation, still working, still waiting, still there—integral, yet exiled in their own ubiquity.
+This work explores the paradox of visibility and erasure, how something can be vital yet imperceptible, functional yet forsaken in thought.
+These poles, once emblems of progress, now endure in quiet isolation, still working, still waiting, still there, integral, yet lost within their own familiarity.